 One Viking force where such communicative measures would have been invaluable is that of the Danish 'great army' that razed havoc across England from 865 CE on, campaigning for years and bringing the kingdoms of East Anglia and Northumbria as well as most of Mercia to their knees.
 Even Wessex, under its leader King Alfred (r.
 871-99 CE), struggled to resist the Viking forces but eventually won a decisive victory.
 The Vikings' great army disbanded c.
 880 CE, its warbands seemingly jumping to take advantage of a succession struggle in the Kingdom of the Franks where they were active between 879-891 CE.
 Flexibility and keen opportunism were key.

 A large army would have been composed of several warbands, although we only know little about the precise organisation or command structure.
 Local kings, earls, and chieftains may all have led individual portions of the army, holding specific command roles and probably following some sort of hierarchic order.
 At the Battle of Ashdown (871 CE) where King Alfred beat the great Danish army, one of the Danish wings was led by two kings while the other was captained by 'many jarls' (Williams, 19), for example.
 As the Scandinavian kingdoms began to take on more unified shapes, bigwig kings such as the Danish King Sweyn Forkbeard (r.
 986-1014 CE) were probably responsible for a more tightly-knit hierarchy, in which they themselves commanded the crews of several ships, supplemented by their main chieftains' personal forces.
-The total numbers of warriors then easily reached into the thousands.
+The total numbers of warriors then easily reached into the thousands in time of conflict.

 Connections between the various kinds of leaders, and between them and their crews, could have taken the shape of kinship or personal ties, social ties, or could be loot- or tribute-driven.
 There probably was no such thing as a systematic levy for Viking fleets.
 Although the term leiðangr indicated a force directly under control of the king (and in this capacity it may have sporadically been used during the Viking Age), the specific levy connection is only known from sources dating to the mid-12th century CE and beyond.
 Instead, Viking Age ventures were likely mainly private affairs.